Has your world recently been shattered by your partner’s porn addiction?

 While forgiving this betrayal only takes one of you, rebuilding the trust in your relationship will take the both of you.

-Much like a sandy white beach wiped away by a hurricane, trust can be lost quickly and in large quantities.
+Much like a sandy white beach wiped away by a hurricane, trust can be lost in an instant.

 The rebuilding, though, happens much differently.
 Pebble by pebble, over time, it's important to rebuild trust in order for the relationship to work.
 It takes a lifetime to build trust and just one moment to destroy it.